marshmallow-code/flask-marshmallow/docs/index.rst

 `ModelSchema <flask_marshmallow.sqla.ModelSchema>` is nearly identical in API to `marshmallow_sqlalchemy.ModelSchema` with the following exceptions:

-- `ModelSchema <flask_marshmallow.sqla.ModelSchema>` uses the scoped session created by Flask-SQLAlchemy by default.
+- By default, `ModelSchema <flask_marshmallow.sqla.ModelSchema>` uses the scoped session created by Flask-SQLAlchemy.
 - `ModelSchema <flask_marshmallow.sqla.ModelSchema>` subclasses `flask_marshmallow.Schema`, so it includes the `jsonify <flask_marshmallow.Schema.jsonify>` method.